 - Refusing to do repairs they have requested within a reasonable time

-- Performing unnecessary inspections that are inconvenient to your tenant
+- Performing unnecessary inspections to the premises that are inconvenient to your tenant

 - Changing the locks when the tenant is away